crawl/crawl/crawl-ref/INSTALL.md

     6. At the command line, run `pacman -Su` to update all packages.

-After MSYS2 is fully installed and updated, follow steps below to install development packages and compile Crawl.
+After MSYS2 is fully installed and updated, follow steps below to install development packages and compile DCSS.
 The commands shown below should be run from within the MSYS2 Shell.

 1. To install git and the base development packages, run: